 Do I need a lawyer for child custody in Las Vegas?

-While it’s not a court requirement to hire a custody attorney, having one can increase the chances of getting a favorable outcome.
+While hiring a custody attorney is not a court requirement, having one can increase the chances of getting a favorable outcome.
 Child custody lawyers are familiar with the unique challenges that this type of family law case presents.
 They have helped many parents navigate through the complex legal system while prioritizing the child’s needs.
 Our Las Vegas child attorneys will be with you every step of the way, from preparing a winning strategy to representing you, whether through mediation or in court.

 What do I need to win a custody battle in Nevada?